Policies and Procedures

 Drivers must ensure that passengers and cargo do not exceed manufacturer specifications for number of passengers and cargo weight.

-All traffic violations, license denials, suspensions or revocations, must be reported to the Director of Center for Student Involvement in Thompson Hall, within 7 days.
+All traffic violations, license denials, suspensions or revocations, must be reported to the Director of Student Life in Landon 202, within 7 days.